tiprankstipranks

 Natural and Human Disruptions - Risk 1

-Any future widespread public health crises, similar to COVID-19, could negatively affect various aspects of our business, make it more difficult for us to meet our obligations to our customers, and result in reduced demand for our products and services.
+A future widespread public health crises could negatively affect various aspects of our business, make it more difficult for us to meet our obligations to our customers, procure equipment and services from our supplier and result in reduced demand for our products and services.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.